igor11191708/d3-async-location/README.md

              }
 ```

-### 4. Process async stream from "locations" property of the ViewModel
+### 4. Bake into visual presentation async stream of data from "locations" property of the ViewModel
 ```
     @ViewBuilder
     var coordinatesTpl: some View{